T4NG23/Nautica/README.md

-Team Nautica's Project for Lehigh Spring 2025 Hack for Justice
+Team Nautica's Project for the Google-Sponsored Lehigh Spring 2025 Hack for Justice -Winner and nominated “Most Likely to Be Venture Capital Funded”

 https://kevinzhu223.github.io/Nautica/ - Server closed